vz-risk/mapping-tools/README.md

 ```
 ## Repositories
-Encoders can be realized by repositories:
+Encoders can be used by repositories:
 ```
 >>> from sqlalchemy import create_engine
 >>> from sqlalchemy.orm import sessionmaker